generic-github-user/Tree/README.md

 # Usage

 A demo of the program is available here: https://generic-github-user.github.io/Tree/src/.
 Before using the program, you will need to create a list of files in your chosen directory.
-Below are instructions to do so - they should remain firly relevant, as the command line has not changed much in the last 20 years.
+Below are instructions to do so - they should remain fairly relevant, as the command line has not changed much in the last 20 years.
 For more information, see [this question](https://stackoverflow.com/questions/15214486/command-to-list-all-files-in-a-folder-as-well-as-sub-folders-in-windows) on StackOverflow.

 ## Generating a list of files